 Download: Steve Pride's Photo

-Download: Sally Johnson's Photo
+Download: Matt Ward's Photo

 A native Californian, Tim was born in Sacramento and moved to the Napa Valley when he was five years old.
 In his late teens, an opportunity to spend four years in Andalusia, Spain piqued his interest in food and wine.
 Upon returning home, Tim spent the next two decades of his life absorbing all he could from the chefs and sommeliers he worked with while managing some of the area's finest restaurants.
 In addition to being the director of Pride's successful retail sales and hospitality program, Tim managed the winery's relationships with its restaurant and retail partners in the Napa Valley for over 20 years.